Xinyu-Wu-0000/Mini_Cluster_Manager/README.md

 data = torch.load(args.file)
 ```

-Linear regression in implemented in `task3.py` with Pytorch.
+Linear regression is implemented in `task3.py` with Pytorch.